tombetthauser/ml-notes/README.md

 # Machine Learning 🧠✨

-Some very basic introductory notes starting from scratch
+Some very basic introductory notes starting from scratch.

 ## Analyzing the Problem
 * predict something?